Skip to main content

 Skin aging

 In a 2018 review, the authors detailed multiple positive studies and trials on the use of GHK-Cu for signs of skin aging.
 One trial had 71 women with “mild to advanced signs of photoaging” apply a facial cream containing GHK-Cu daily for three months and found that the treatment increased skin density and thickness while reducing sagging and the appearance of fine lines and wrinkles.
-In another trial, 41 women with “mild to advanced photodamage” applied GHK-Cu eye cream for three months; it reduced lines and wrinkles, improved skin density, and increased skin thickness better than both placebo and vitamin K cream.
+In another trial, 41 women with “mild to advanced photodamage” applied GHK-Cu eye cream for three months and saw reduced lines and wrinkles, improved skin density, and increased skin thickness better than both placebo and vitamin K cream.

 Hair growth